Saatchi Gallery: Young British Artists

 In an abrupt move, Saatchi sold much of his collection of US art, and invested in a new generation of British artists, exhibiting them in shows with the title Young British Artists.
 The core of the artists had been brought together by Damien Hirst in 1988 in a seminal show called Freeze.
 Saatchi augmented this with his own choice of purchases from art colleges and "alternative" artist-run spaces in London.
-His first showing of the YBAs was in 1992, where the star exhibit was a Hirst vitrine containing a shark in formaldehyde and entitled The Physical Impossibility of Death in the Mind of Someone Living.
-This was funded by Saatchi.
-It has become the iconic work of 1990s British art, and the symbol of Britart worldwide.
+His first showing of the YBAs was in 1992, where the star exhibit was a Hirst vitrine containing a cow's head eaten by flies.
+Brooks, Richard.
+"Hirst's shark is sold to America", and the symbol of Britart worldwide.

 More recently Saatchi said, "It's not that Freeze, the 1988 exhibition that Damien Hirst organised with this fellow Goldsmiths College students, was particularly good.
 Much of the art was fairly so-so and Hirst himself hadn't made anything much just a cluster of small colourful cardboard boxes placed high on a wall.
 What really stood out was the hopeful swagger of it all."

 Saatchi's promotion of these artists dominated local art throughout the nineties and brought them to worldwide notice.
 Among the artists in the series of shows were Jenny Saville, Sarah Lucas, Gavin Turk, Jake and Dinos Chapman and Rachel Whiteread.

 Sensation opened in September at the Royal Academy to much controversy and showed 110 works by 42 artists from the Saatchi collection.
 In 1999 Sensation toured to the Nationalgalerie at the Hamburger Bahnhof in Berlin in the autumn, and then to the Brooklyn Museum of Art, New York, creating unprecedented political and media controversy and becoming a touchstone for debate about the "morality" of contemporary art.